How can I find the private key for my SSL certificate

 Below you can find tips, examples and pieces of advice that you can consider to follow in order to get a missing puzzle and avoid certificate reissue (i.e., repeating the process of activation and validation from scratch).

-Retrieving the private key on different server platforms:
+How to retrieve a private key on different server platforms:

 Linux operating systems (Apache, Nginx, Lighttpd, Heroku)

-Traditionally, private keys on Linux-based operating systems (Ubuntu, Debian, CentOS, RedHat, etc.) are generated with the OpenSSL crypto toolkit and saved into files with the .key or .pem extension.
+Traditionally, private keys on Linux-based operating systems (Ubuntu, Debian, CentOS, RedHat, etc.) are openssl generated keys with the crypto toolkit and saved into files with the .key or .pem extension.
 However, since specific extensions are not obligatory for simple text files on Linux systems, the private key code can be put into a file with virtually any name.

 If you remember the full or partial name of the key file, you can try to get its location by running the ‘find’ command as below: